mohammadjaafari/Power-Bi-Data-Analysts-Survey/README.md

 ## How to View the project in a dashboard

 The project has a static pdf file of the PowerBI project in the repository.
 However, to view the project dynamically download the PowerBI project file and open it on PowerBI.

+The PowerPoint presentation in the repository has the project results shown dynamically.
+However, it requires you to have a PowerBI account to open it.